dirtyvagabond/honey-ql/README.md

     > select name, _distance from restaurants-us near('1801 avenue of the starts, los angeles, ca') where meal_deliver = true and meal_dinner = true order by _distance

-# More Example Queries

-## Simplest possible SELECT statement:

-    > select * from places

-## Get a random sample of 12 Place names:

-    > select name from places limit 12

-## Full text search Places for "cafe" in Los Angeles, sort alphabetically by name

-    > select name, tel, locality, category from places search('cafe') where locality = 'los angeles' order by name